Enantiornithes: Discovery and naming

 This refers to an anatomical feature – the articulation of the shoulder bones – which has a concave-convex socket joint between the scapula (shoulder blade) and coracoid (the primary bone of the shoulder girdle in vertebrates other than mammals) that is the reverse of that of modern birds.
 Specifically, in the Enantiornithes, the scapula is concave and dish-shaped at this joint, and the coracoid is convex.
 In modern birds, the coracoscapular joint has a concave coracoid and convex scapula.

 Walker was not clear on his reasons for giving this name in the etymology section of his paper, and this ambiguity led to some confusion among later researchers.
 For example, Alan Feduccia stated in 1996:

 Feduccia's point about the tarsometatarsus (the combined upper foot and ankle bone) is correct, but Walker did not use this reasoning in his original paper.
 Walker never described the fusion of the tarsometatarsus as opposite, but rather as "Only partial".
 Also, it is not certain that Enantiornithes had triosseal canals, since no fossil preserves this feature.

 As a group, the Enantiornithes are often referred to as "enantiornithines" in literature.
 However, several scientists have noted that this is incorrect, because following the standard rules for forming the names of animal groups, it implies reference only to the subfamily Enantiornithinae.
 Following the naming conventions used for modern birds as well as extinct groups, it has been pointed out that the correct term is "enantiornithean".

 Origin and range

+Praeornis, from the Oxfordian-Kimmeridgian of Kazakhstan, may have been the earliest known member of Enantiornithes according to Agnolin et al. (2017).

-Enantiornithine-like birds found in Albian of Australia, Maastrichtian of South America, and Campanian of Mexico (Alexornis), Mongolia and western edge of prehistoric Asia suggest a worldwide distribution of this group or in the relatively warm regions, at least.
+Birds with confidently identified characteristics of Enantiornithes found in Albian of Australia, Maastrichtian of South America, and Campanian of Mexico (Alexornis), Mongolia and western edge of prehistoric Asia suggest a worldwide distribution of this group or in the relatively warm regions, at least.
 Enantiornithes have been found on every continent except Antarctica.
 Fossils attributable to this group are exclusively Cretaceous in age, and it is believed that the Enantiornithes became extinct at the same time as their non-avialan dinosaur relatives.
 The earliest known Enantiornithes are from the Early Cretaceous of Spain (e.g. Noguerornis) and China (e.g. Protopteryx) and the latest from the Late Cretaceous of North and South America (e.g. Avisaurus and Enantiornis).
 The widespread occurrence of this group suggests that at least some Enantiornithes were able to cross oceans under their own power; they are the first known avialan lineage with a global distribution.